-Title The mental health picture is stark Degree of recognition National Media type Radio Duration/Length/Size 7 minutes Country Australia Date 10/10/18 Description The mental health picture is stark.
+Title The mental health picture is stark Degree of recognition National Media type Radio Duration/Length/Size 7 minutes Country/Territory Australia Date 10/10/18 Description The mental health picture is stark.

 CSU researchers, led by Associate Professor Russell Roberts (Charles Sturt University, are leading a national project to improve the physical health of people living with mental illness)

 Every hour of every day one person living with mental illness dies prematurely due to cancer, heart disease or lung disease.